RetroGamer74/NintendoSwitch_RootFS_Linux_ArchLinux_LXDE_PlusFeatures/README.md

 [39401.488487] sd 6:0:0:0: [sdd] Write cache: disabled, read cache: enabled, doesn't support DPO or FUA
 ```

 Because I used an USB adapter my device was identified by sdd.
 You have to identify yours.
+If you connect with an SD adapter usually it should be something like mmcblk0p2.

 Run next commands as root to prepare microSD:
 ```